basharbd/02562-rendering/README.md

 ### 📄 Report

-The project report is included in the submission package (**`1.pdf`**).
+The project report is included in the submission package.
 It follows the required structure: Introduction, Method, Implementation, Results, Discussion, and includes:

 * Link to **Lab Journal**
 * Link to **Project implementation**